xapax/security/cross-site-scripting.md

 The attacker can execute a keylogging-script that steals everything the user inputs in the website.
 This could be used to steal sensitive information, like passwords, credit cards information, chatlogs or whatever the user inputs.

 4. Phishing
 The attacker can insert a fake login.
 Image that you visit a site, and from that site you are able to login using your facebook or google-account.
-The attacker could spoof that so that when you enter your credencials, they are then sent to the attacker.
+The attacker could spoof that so that when you enter your credentials, they are then sent to the attacker.

+5. Browser exploits
+The script can redirect to a another page that issues an attack against the browser, possibly leading to total takeover of the machine.

 ### Types of XSS